MartinPersson/HOTlab/README.md

 # Build

-Building hologram for illixr is automatically done when building the whole illixr project.
+Building hologram for ILLIXR is automatically done when building the whole ILLIXR project.
 Here is how to build it individually

-Debug build plugin for illixr
+Debug build plugin for ILLIXR:

 ```sh
 make